suzukiplan/vgsx/README.md

 - Character patterns cannot be referenced directly from the program.
 You can draw the desired character by specifying the pattern number in the name table or OAM.
 - Character pattern number is shared between BGs and Sprites.

+> __WIP Note:__ Currently, the character pattern specification assumes that all necessary patterns are loaded at program startup.
+This means we intend to restrict dynamic pattern rewriting after startup.
+However, we also believe there is room to consider changing this specification.

 ## Palette

 - VGS-X allows up to 16 palettes